HUD for 3D modeling

 Human-like characters pose a unique challenge for 3D animators.
 These models have multiple joints and sections that must be able to move in a realistic manner.
 That means that animators need fine control over each area.
 While moving an arm might not sound too difficult, what about moving a finger?
 Or a section of a finger?
 Controlling different facial muscles requires even more detail.
 And what if you’re facing the right side of the model but you want to move the left arm without having to rotate the model?

-2D methods
+2D Methods

 One common practice for detailed animation is to map sections of the 3D model onto a 2D representation.
 To select an area, animators move to the 2D representation in another window, click on the part they want to move, then return to the 3D model where the section is now selected.
 Although this method works, it’s not ideal.